-- Availability of system resources: CPUs on the target machine spending time processing other applications are not available to the parallelized application. - Structure of parallelized code: Threads of a parallelized region that perform disproportionate amounts of work. - Use of implicit and explicit barriers: Parallelized regions that force synchronization of all threads at these explicit or implicit points may cause the application to suspend while waiting for a thread (or threads). - Use of CRITICAL sections versus ATOMIC statements: Using CRITICAL sections incurs more overhead than ATOMIC.
-For additional information on schedule types and chunksize settings, see Appendix D of the OpenMP C and C++ Application Programming Interface.
+- Availability of system resources: CPUs on the target machine spending time processing other applications are not available to the parallelized application. - Structure of parallelized code: Threads of a parallelized region that perform disproportionate amounts of work. - Use of implicit and explicit barriers: Parallelized regions that force synchronization of all threads at these explicit or implicit points may cause the application to suspend while waiting for a thread (or threads). - Use of critical sections versus atomic statements: Using critical sections incurs more overhead than atomic.
+For more information on schedule types and chunksize settings, see Appendix D of the OpenMP C and C++ Application Programming Interface specification.